aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### Like and FeatureUnlock

-* A received normal Like can be unlocked through one FeatureUnlock.
+A received normal Like can be unlocked through one or more FeatureUnlock records over time.

-* FeatureUnlock can unlock one specific liked-by profile.
+FeatureUnlock can unlock one specific liked-by profile for the receiver.

 Rules:

-* Unlocking one liked-by profile does not unlock other liked-by profiles.
+* Unlocking one Liked By profile does not unlock other Likes.
 * Liked By unlock is scoped to one liker/receiver pair.
 * Liked By unlock expires according to configured unlock duration.
+* If a Liked By unlock expires and the Like is still actionable, the card returns to locked state and may be unlocked again.
+* Expired FeatureUnlock records remain as payment/audit history.
 * Nakh senders do not appear in Liked By and are not unlocked through this relationship.

+### Liked By derived view

+Liked By is a derived inbox view, not a stored relationship.

+Liked By is derived from:

+* Like
+* FeatureUnlock
+* Match
+* UserPairState
+* NotInterested
+* Liker Account
+* Liker Profile

+A Like appears in Liked By only while it is actionable.

+A received Like is actionable only if:

+* The Like status is `active`.
+* No Match exists for the pair.
+* UserPairState is not `matched`, `unmatched`, or `blocked`.
+* The receiver has not marked the liker as Not Interested.
+* The liker account state is `active`.
+* The liker profile completion status is `complete`.
+* The liker is not restricted, banned, or deleted.

+Visibility off by the liker does not remove an already-sent Like from Liked By.

+If a pair matches, unmatches, becomes blocked, or the receiver marks the liker as Not Interested, the Like no longer appears in Liked By.

+If the liker becomes restricted, banned, deleted, or profile-invalid, the Like no longer appears as an actionable Liked By card.

 ### User and FeatureUnlock